hayden-droid/waybackpack/README.md

 ## Support

-Waypackback is written in pure Python, depends only on [`requests`](docs.python-requests.org), and should work wherever Python works.
+memeitizer is written in pure Python, depends only on [`requests`](docs.python-requests.org), and should work wherever Python works.
 Requires Python 3.3+.

 ## Thanks